-TransCanada posts third-quarter profit

-TransCanada Corp on Thursday reported a third-quarter profit compared with a loss a year ago, when the pipeline operator took an after-tax goodwill impairment charge of $656-million.
+TransCanada says commercial support for Keystone XL likely unchanged

+"We anticipate commercial support for the project to be substantially similar to that which existed when we first applied for a Keystone XL pipeline permit," the company said in its third-quarter earnings statement.

+It has said it will decide by December whether to proceed with the project after gauging shipper demand and is awaiting a decision from Nebraska's Public Service Commission.

-The Calgary-based company's net income attributable to shareholders was $612-million, or 70 cents per share, in the quarter ended Sept.
-30, compared with a loss of $135-million, or 17 cents per share, a year ago.
+TransCanada's net income attributable to shareholders was C$612-million ($482-million), or 70 Canadian cents per share, in the quarter, compared with a loss of C$135-million, or 17 Canadian cents per share, a year earlier.

 The Globe invites you to share your views.
 Please stay on topic and be respectful to everyone.
 For more information on our commenting policies and how our community-based moderation works, please read our Community Guidelines and our Terms and Conditions.